haylau/SudokuSolver/README.md

 4 2 | 1 3
 ```

-The current version would not be able to solve a more complex puzzle, such as
+The current version is able to solve all puzzles such as:
 ```
 3 0 | 0 0
 2 1 | 0 0